mrtolkien/mrtolkien.github.io/_posts/2020-08-05-realistic-python-docker-work-flow.md

 toc_sticky: false
 ---

 Docker is the new be-all-end-all of environment management for software development.
 By providing a concise and heavily customizable way to handle dependencies resolution for multiple programming languages as well as providing a "runtime system" for just about everything, it is slowly but surely supplanting other options.
-WSL 2 for Windows is also a huge boon for Docker, making it much easier to use in my opinion.
+WSL 2 for Windows is also a huge boon for Docker, making it much easier to use while offering better performance.

 If you want to jump to the step-by-step setup, [click here](#step-by-step-setup).